 Language and culture

 Malaria is endemic in Bougainville and all volunteers must use malarial prophylaxis.
-Other precautions are still recommended, such as insect repellent and long sleeves / trousers in the evening if outside and a mosquito net at all times.
+Other precautions are still recommended, such as insect repellent and long sleeves / trousers in the evening if outside and depending on housing a mosquito net.
 Skin infections can develop quickly so have a good supply of plasters, antibiotic cream and antibiotics.
-There is a public hospital in Buka, and both Arawa and Buin have health centres, with smaller centres scattered around the islands.
+There is a public hospital in Buka and Arawa, Buin has a health centres, with smaller centres scattered around the islands.
 Health care is very basic and you will need to be proactive and responsible for managing your own health while on assignment.

 Housing and living conditions

-We provide volunteers with basic, furnished accommodation but you may be asked to share accommodation with other volunteers as there is a shortage of housing, especially in Buka.
-All volunteer housing has gas facilities for cooking but most rely on rainwater for water supply, so be aware of your water use.
+We provide volunteers with basic, furnished accommodation but you may be asked to share accommodation with other volunteers as there is a shortage of good housing.
+All volunteer housing has gas facilities for cooking , most rely on rainwater for water supply, so be aware of your water use.
 In Buka and Arawa, you’ll probably have access to 24-hour power although prolonged power outages are a regular occurrence.
 If you are based elsewhere, access to power and services is more limited and may be generator-based, available for certain times during the day.

 Bougainville is still a post-conflict society and there are more restrictions on how volunteers are able to move around than in other locations.
 It is recommended that you do not go out alone a night, so a good supply of books, DVDs or games may be required.
 Social activities normally associated with New Zealand society are limited, although swimming, canoeing, fishing, snorkeling and some trekking opportunities are available.

 We provide all selected volunteers with a thorough security briefing and specific local issues are covered during your in-country orientation.
 Generally, the post-conflict nature of Bougainville means you’ll need to be aware of your surroundings and make sensible decisions on personal safety.
 Land ownership is complex and strangers cannot wander freely through private or empty land without first seeking permission.
 Take care when walking alone and avoid this at night.
-Walking in Buka or Arawa during the day is quite safe and there is a NZ Community Policing Project operating in both towns.
+Walking in Buka, Arawa and Buin during the day is quite safe and there is a NZ Community Policing Project operating in these three towns.